-Financial app Robinhood talks about democratizing investing – and it’s doing something about it with its own initial public offering, or IPO.
-The broker is allowing its customers to participate in its highly anticipated IPO, scheduled to debut on the Nasdaq exchange under the ticker symbol HOOD on July 29, 2021.
-However, most customers won’t be able to take much advantage.
+Financial app Robinhood talks about democratizing investing – and it did something about it with its own initial public offering, or IPO.
+The broker allowed its customers to participate in its highly anticipated IPO, which began trading Thursday on the Nasdaq exchange under the ticker symbol HOOD.
+Robinhood shares priced at $38, but then took an early tumble.

-Robinhood’s move is a welcome change from the typical IPO, where the underwriting banks’ favorite clients and other privileged groups typically get the lion’s share of the offering.
+Robinhood’s move to give its customers access is a welcome change from the typical IPO, where the underwriting banks’ favorite clients and other privileged groups typically get the lion’s share of the offering.

-But this access may not much matter to an average Robinhood customer, because they’re still unlikely to be selected to participate in the IPO.
-Here’s how Robinhood’s unusual IPO works and what your payoff for getting shares in the offering might be – and whether you even want to.
+But this access may not much matter to an average Robinhood customer, because they were still unlikely to be selected to participate in the IPO.
+Here’s how Robinhood’s unusual IPO was set up and five key risks for investors in the company.

 Robinhood’s hot IPO: Everything you need to know

-Now the app that long touted its ability to bring investing – or perhaps just trading – to the masses is itself hitting the auction block.
-But unlike a traditional IPO, where all the shares go to those with inside connections, Robinhood is reserving up to 35 percent of its stock to be sold to its own customers, through the company’s relatively new IPO Access program, which allows its customers to get in on IPOs.
-In this case, it’s Robinhood’s own shares that are accessible.
+Now the app that long touted its ability to bring investing – or perhaps just trading – to the masses has itself hit the auction block.
+But unlike a traditional IPO, where all the shares go to those with inside connections, Robinhood reserved up to 35 percent of its stock to be sold to its own customers, through the company’s relatively new IPO Access program, which allows its customers to get in on IPOs.
+In this case, it’s Robinhood’s own shares that were accessible.

 “It’s a positive thing and they’re reinforcing their own ecosystem,” says Sam Hendel, president and portfolio manager at Easterly Investment Partners in New York City.
 “They’re living up to their motto of democratizing the markets and giving customers access to the markets.”

-Who is actually able to buy the shares is random, says the company.
-And a quick run of the numbers shows that any individual investor is likely to get very little even if the numbers look good for its own customers as a whole.
+Who is actually able to buy the shares was random, says the company.
+And a quick run of the numbers shows that any individual investor was likely to get very little, even if the numbers look good for its own customers as a whole.

-In fact, the IPO underwriters may reserve from 20 to 35 percent of the offering for Robinhood’s customers.
-With as many as 60.5 million shares being offered for sale, its customers would see about 21.2 million allocated to them in the most optimistic scenario.
+In fact, the IPO underwriters reserved from 20 to 35 percent of the offering for Robinhood’s customers.
+With as many as 60.5 million shares being offered for sale, its customers saw about 21.2 million allocated to them in the most optimistic scenario.
 That sounds like a lot until you see how many customers the broker has quickly amassed due its no-cost trades.

 Robinhood reports that it has 22.5 million funded accounts as of June 30.
-So if IPO shares were spread evenly across the entire number of funded accounts, each account would be able to access less than one share.
-Even if Robinhood selected just 1 percent of its clientele to participate in the offering, they’d be able to purchase less than 100 shares each on average.
+So if IPO shares were spread evenly across the entire number of funded accounts, each account would have been able to access less than one share.
+Even if Robinhood selected just 1 percent of its clientele to participate in the offering, they would have been able to purchase fewer than 100 shares each on average.

-So while the intention to spread access to an IPO may be good, the net effect of this move will be virtually nothing for almost all of Robinhood’s customers.
+So while the intention to spread access to an IPO may be good, the net effect of this move is virtually nothing for almost all of Robinhood’s customers.

 Hendel acknowledges this, but says, “The average Robinhood account is much smaller than at E-Trade or Charles Schwab, but access even to a few shares is much more meaningful than for customers at another brokerage.”
 He adds that Robinhood’s move may also keep these clients “more sticky” to the broker itself.